Most febrile seizures are harmless and caused by fever from a minor infection.

 Doctors usually give drugs to end a febrile seizure that lasts 5 minutes or more to prevent status epilepticus.
 Drugs include the sedative lorazepam and the antiseizure drugs phenobarbital, fosphenytoin, or levetiracetam.
 These drugs are usually given by vein (intravenously).
 If a drug cannot be given intravenously, diazepam gel may be put into the rectum or midazolam liquid may be put into the nose (intranasally).
 Diazepam and midazolam are sedatives similar to lorazepam that also stop seizures.
 Children who have received these drugs or with prolonged seizure or status epilepticus are carefully monitored for problems with breathing and blood pressure.

 If children have had a febrile seizure, parents should watch for and treat high fevers, which can trigger a seizure.
-However, a febrile seizure often occurs as the child's temperature increases, or before parents know that the child is ill and recognize the fever.
+However, a febrile seizure often occurs early in the course of the fever, as the child's temperature increases, or before parents know that the child is ill and recognize the fever.